 It generally involves connection of residential and small business premises where:

-- network supply is available (i.e. there is a line available near your place, at the required voltage and with enough capacity and phases for your new connection)
+- network supply is available (i.e. there's a line available near your place, at the required voltage and with enough capacity and phases for your new connection)

-- there is little or no work required on our network to connect you (other than establishing a standard connection)
+- there's little or no work required on our network to connect you (other than establishing a standard connection)

 - the maximum connection capacity is 100 amperes per phase.

-More detailed information about basic connection services is explained in our Model Standing Offer Basic Connection Service (PDF 273.2 kb), including relevant definitions.
+More detailed information about basic connection services is explained in our Model Standing Offer Basic Connection Service (PDF 1.1 mb), including relevant definitions.